 The Bank's Advisory Council is comprised of fourteen members.
 Twelve of these are appointed from community investment partners with representation allocated as follows: four from Texas and two each from Arkansas, Louisiana, Mississippi, and New Mexico.
 In addition, the Bank's Board of Directors appoints one "at large" representative from a state housing finance agency who must be an executive level employee of that state housing finance agency.
 The state housing finance agency representative may be from any state in the Bank's District.
-The Board will also appoint one "at large" representative of a tribal housing organization located in the district who must be in an executive or senior management position of that organization.
-The Bank's Board of Directors appoints Advisory Council members from a diverse range of organizations so that representatives of no one group constitute an undue proportion of the membership of the Advisory Council.
+The Board will also appoint one "at large" representative of a tribal housing organization located in the district who must be in an executive or senior management position of that organizations so that representatives of no one group constitute an undue proportion of the membership of the Advisory Council.
 Advisory Council members are appointed to serve terms of three years, not to exceed three full consecutive terms.
 The Bank pays the travel expenses incurred by Advisory Council members.
 In addition, the Bank compensates Advisory Council members for each attended meeting.
 The compensation amounts are detailed in the Advisory Council Charter.